mibur1/psy111/book/introduction/2_Intro_1/4_Control flow.md

   print("Number is larger than 5.")
 ```

 Depending on the value of `number`, only the `print()` statement that matches the condition will be evaluated.
 The `else` statement acts as a *fallback* option, which means it will run only if none of the previous conditions are met.
-Both *elif* and *else* statements are optional; you could simply use *if* statements to handle every possible scenario.
+Both *elif* (which is short for *else if*) and *else* statements are optional; you could simply use *if* statements to handle every possible scenario.
 However, this can lead to worse code readability, especially if many decisions are possible.

 ## Loops